 Kenya is a land of great diversity from stunning landscape in the wild semi-arid desert regions of Samburu, through the amazing vistas in Laikipia and Mt Kenya, to the Great Rift Valley lakes and the vast expanse of rich grazing in the beautiful Masai Mara, the Tsavo with its vast elephant herds, and ending at the sandy beaches and marine parks of the Indian Ocean.

 Malawi is a landlocked country, running down the end of the Great Rift Valley.
 Dominated by Lake Malawi, the third largest lake in Africa, the surrounding country is exceptionally beautiful with dramatic scenery that includes rocky outcrops, high mountains, plateaus and views across what is considered to be Africa’s most beautiful lake.

 This round-trip through Mali takes you along the highlights in the southern regions of the country, while connecting with the local people, their daily lives and their culture.
 You visit the ancient town of Djenné, known for its mud-culture, hike through mysterious Dogon Country and make a day trip on the River Niger.

-Discover one of Africa’s best hidden secrets, the Island of Sao Tomé.
-Once a slave trading hub and cocoa plantation haven until 1975 when the Portuguese left the island.
-Today this small Atlantic archipelago is step by step abandoning its historical isolation with the arrival of small numbers of visitors.
-This tour allows the traveler to discover the island’s different ecosystems and the people that live from the land and the sea.
+Discover one of Africa’s hidden secrets, the Island of Sao Tomé.
+It was once a slave trading hub and cocoa plantation haven until 1975 when the Portuguese left the island.
+Today this small Atlantic archipelago is abandoning its historical isolation by allowing small numbers of visitors to discover the its different ecosystems and the people that live there.